robtweed/qewd/up/docs/Life_Cycle_Events.md

 - it tells QEWD's Master process that you have finished with the Worker process, and it can be returned to the available pool

 **Note:** If you invoke the *finished()* function, you **MUST** *return false* from your *beforeHandler* module.
 Doing so instructs QEWD to bypass your normal handler method.
 See the example above

+### Example

+In a MicroService application, you can establish and maintain a QEWD Session that is linked to the incoming request's JWT simply by defining the following *beforeHandler* module:

+      module.exports = function(req, finished) {
+        req.qewdSession = this.qewdSessionByJWT.call(this, req);
+        return true;
+      };

+Your handler modules can then access this QEWD Session via *args.req.qewdSession*.

 ## onMSResponse